-The purpose of fasting is to train the nafs to resist its desires.
-Ibn al-Qayyim & described fasting as the 'rein of the muttaqīn (the pious)'.
+The purpose of fasting is to train the nafs to restrain itself from its desires.
+Ibn al-Qayyim a described fasting as the 'rein of the muttaqīn (the pious)'.

-When we fast, we temporarily make harām on ourselves things that are usually halāl (eating, drinking etc).
-Fasting teaches us to say 'NO!' to our nafs and desires.
+When we fast, we temporarily make harām on ourselves what is usually halāl (eating, drinking etc).
+Fasting teaches us to say 'NO!' to our nafs and inner desires.
 This helps us to develop taqwā, making it easier to restrain ourselves from harām throughout the year.